 - Has at Least One Visible Red Lamp Lit

 Drivers that evade a peace officer by driving their vehicle against traffic can face specific charges under VC 2800.4.
-Note that drivers must intentionally drive opposite of traffic to face a VC 2800.4 charge in California.
+Note that drivers must intentionally drive the opposite of traffic to face a VC 2800.4 charge in California.
 Driving opposite of traffic can involve someone as simple as driving the wrong way down a road.

 VC 2800.4: Similar Charges